During the last 3 months of pregnancy, antibodies from mothers are passed to their unborn babies through the placenta.

 Antibodies are special proteins the immune system produces to help protect the body against bacteria and viruses.

 The amount and type of antibodies passed to the baby depends on the mother's immunity.

-For example, if the mother has had chickenpox, she'll have developed immunity against the condition and some of the chickenpox antibodies will be passed to the baby.
+For example, if you have had chickenpox, you should have developed immunity against the condition and some of the chickenpox antibodies will be passed to your baby.

-But if the mother hasn't had chickenpox, the baby won't be protected.
+But if you haven't had chickenpox, your baby will not be protected.